Around the Moon

 Around the Moon (Autour de la Lune, 1869), also translated as Circling the Moon and All Around the Moon, is the sequel to Jules Verne's 1865 novel, From the Earth to the Moon.
 It is a science fiction tale which continues the trip to the Moon that was only begun in the first novel.
 Later English editions sometimes combined the two under the title From the Earth to the Moon and Around It.
-There are two modern unabridged English translations by Frederick Paul Walter (2010) and David Petault (2024).
+There are two modern unabridged English translations by Frederick Paul Walter (2010) and David Petault (2024) (trad IA).

 From the Earth to the Moon and Around the Moon served as the basis for the 1902 film A Trip to the Moon by French director Georges Méliès.

 Plot

 Having been fired out of the giant Columbiad space gun, the Baltimore Gun Club's bullet-shaped projectile, along with its three passengers, Barbicane, Nicholl and Michel Ardan, begins the five-day trip to the Moon.
 A few minutes into the journey, a small, bright asteroid passes within a few hundred yards of them, but does not collide with the projectile.
 The asteroid had been captured by the Earth's gravity and had become a second moon.